Accessibility statement for Lincolnshire Community Health Services NHS Trust

 This website is run by Lincolnshire Community Health Services NHS Trust.
 We want as many people as possible to be able to use this website.
 For example, that means you should be able to:

-- change colours, contrast levels and fonts
+- Change colours, contrast levels and fonts

-- zoom in without the text spilling off the screen
+- Zoom in up to 300% without the text spilling off the screen

-- navigate most of the website using just a keyboard
+- Navigate most of the website using just a keyboard

-- navigate most of the website using speech recognition software
+- Navigate most of the website using speech recognition software

-- listen to most of the website using a screen reader (including the most recent versions of JAWS, NVDA and VoiceOver)
+- Listen to most of the website using a screen reader (including the most recent versions of JAWS, NVDA and VoiceOver)

-We are always working to make the website text as simple as possible to understand.
+We’ve also made the website text as simple as possible to understand.